lnix1/utilities-dashboard/README.md

 # Utilities Dashboard Repo

-This repo serves to remotely store the Django stack for the utilities dashboard.
+This repo serves to remotely store the Django stack for a dashboard designed to facilitate utilities expense tracking for my roomates and I, as well as other features to facilitate household expense accounting.

 **Dashboard Description**